arojasb3/iFood_data_engineering_test/README.md

 For this case, we needed to deploy a simple and scalable Apache Airflow platform.
 We used Kubernetes on minikube and airflow default templates with the help of https://medium.com/@ipeluffo/running-apache-airflow-locally-on-kubernetes-minikube-31f308e3247a.
 Huge thanks to @ipeluffo for this well structured guide.
 This code was ran on Windows 10, using `minikube` version v1.22.0 , `kubectl` version Major:1  Minor:22 and `docker` version 19.03.13.

 Unfortunately I was not able to find how to deploy Kubernetes on a Docker Image, but still I'll show here how to run this code.
+Also I was not able to test this files on Linux but hopefully the .sh files will work like a charm.

 First, we will need to install in our machine `minikube` , `kubectl` and `Docker`.
 Then we can just navigate to our /second_case folder, and run:
 If using Windows Powershell:

     run_kubernetes.ps1
-    run_kubernetes.ps2
+    run_kubernetes2.ps2
    in case we want to delete the pods we can just run `script-delete.ps1`

 If using Bash:

     run_kubernetes.sh
-    run_kubernetes.sh
+    run_kubernetes2.sh
    in case we want to delete the pods we can just run `script-delete.sh`

 This will start our Airflow Platform, with only 1 DAG